easytarget/PrintEye/README.md

 ### For Later/Never
 * Displaying an Enclosure temp on a cycle with bed temp.
 * EEPROM for settings
-* Investigate wether it is possible to multiplex the HW I2C bus (SCK) with IO pins and a couple of signal diodes to address one display or the other, or both for setup, clearing etc.
+* Investigate whether it is possible to multiplex the HW I2C bus (SCK) with IO pins and a couple of mosfet logic gates to address one display or the other, or both for setup, clearing etc.